schronck/contracts-base/README.md

 npm test
 ```

 To run the unit tests only in a specific file, just append the path to the command.
-For example, to run tests just for the Example contract:
+For example, to run tests just for MyContract:

 ```bash
 npm test ./test/MyContractTest.js